olemoudi/olemoudi.github.io/_posts/2018-11-13-Why-you-cannot-battle-Phishing-with-user-awareness-campaigns.md

 layout: post                          # (require) default post layout
 title: "This is why you cannot battle phishing with user-awareness campaigns"                   # (require) a string title
 date: 2018-11-13 19:00:02 +0100       # (require) a post date
-categories: [security, phishing]          # (custom) some categories, but makesure these categories already exists inside path of `category/`
+categories: [phishing, awareness]          # (custom) some categories, but makesure these categories already exists inside path of `category/`
 tags: [foo, bar]                      # (custom) tags only for meta `property="article:tag"`
 image: Broadcast_Mail.png             # (custom) image only for meta `property="og:image"`, save your image # inside path of `static/img/_posts`
 ---